httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 The motivation for defining an alternative to HTTP/2 priorities is drawn from discussion within the broad HTTP community.
-Special thanks to Roberto Peon, Martin Thomson and Netflix for text that was incorporated explicitly in this document.
+Special thanks to Roberto Peon, Martin Thomson, and Netflix for text that was incorporated explicitly in this document.

 In addition to the people above, this document owes a lot to the extensive